In November 1997, a British nanny was convicted of involuntary manslaughter of an eight-month-old American baby boy who had been in her care.

 Ms Woodward also married the boss of a haulage truck hire company and has children of her own.

-When is ‘The Trial of Louise Woodward’ on ITV?
+When is ‘The Killer Nanny: the trial of Louise Woodward’ on Channel 4?

 The two-part documentary airs across two consecutive evenings, on January 9 and 10 on Channel 4 at 9pm.

 Both episodes will also be available to watch on demand, on All 4.